sruon/captain/README.md

 # 👨‍✈️ captain

-A suite of packet capture and analysis tools for FFXI targeting Windower v4, Ashita v3, and Ashita v4.
+A suite of packet capture and analysis tools for FFXI targeting Windower v4, and Ashita v4.

 ## Goal